 Wheelchairs: Visitors are welcome to bring their own wheelchairs to Delapré Abbey.
 However, we would like to mention that some of the external pathways, gravelled areas, and cobbles are uneven and care should be taken when pushing or self-propelling a wheelchair.

 Please also note that some doorways and corridors inside the Abbey are relatively narrow but should be able to accommodate walking aids and wheelchairs which have a width less than 70cm (28ins or 2ft4ins).
 If your wheelchair or walking aid is wider than this, we have 5 wheelchairs available for loan whilst you are visiting the Abbey.
 These are attendant propelled wheelchairs so you will need a companion to assist you.

 All wheelchairs are available for booking in advance or are otherwise on a first come first served basis.

-Mobility Scooters and Buggies: The use of mobility scooters and buggies in the Abbey buildings are not permitted and may also pose a hazard to other visitors in some of the more restricted space areas.
-Any customers unable to access the Abbey should inform the Visitor Welcome staff at the time of booking.
+Mobility Scooters and Buggies: The use of mobility scooters and buggies in the Abbey buildings are permitted – but please note that there are narrow corridors and doorways that they might not fit through.
+If you have any concerns over this, feel free to contact us using the details above.
+Any customers unable to access the Abbey can inform the Visitor Welcome staff at the time of booking.
 Our staff and volunteers will then be able to provide advice about loan wheelchairs (a companion will be required to assist with our wheelchairs).

 The main Visitor Welcome area is on the ground floor and is fully accessible.
 There are lowered sections of the ticket desk for ease of use.

-A platform lift provides access to the upper levels, including a unisex accessible WC (upper ground floor or up 3 steps) and to the Battlefield Rooms and other facilities on the first-floor level.
+A platform lift provides access to the upper levels, including a unisex accessible WC (upper ground floor or up 3 steps) and to the Battlefield Rooms and other facilities on the ground floor level.

 The Stable Rooms (Stable Block – Upper ground floor level)